Inside the Mind of a Tech Recruiter

 What does an ideal tech candidate need to have to catch your attention?

 First and foremost it goes without saying that they need to have the correct skillset.
-You would be amazed by the amount of people who apply for a position they have zero experience in.
-I also like to know if a candidate is active within the technology community, has an active GitHub and Stack Overflow account or has actually bothered to write a personalised cover letter.
+You would be amazed by the number of people who apply for a position for which they have no experience.
+I also like to know if a candidate is active within the technology community, has an active GitHub and Stack Overflow account, or has put in the extra effort to write a personalized cover letter.

-What is the most common mistake candidates do during interviews?
+What is the most common mistake candidates make during interviews?